Boutique hotels in Europe with 70s design style

 One of Vander Urbani’s highlights is its rooftop terrace and plunge pool, where you can relax with views over Ljubljana’s pastel rooftops and the castle perched above.
 It’s not a resort-style pool, but it adds a refreshing touch that feels especially welcome after a day wandering the cobbled streets below.

 Location-wise, you couldn’t ask for better.
 Step outside and you’re in the middle of Ljubljana’s pedestrian old town, with cafés, galleries, and riverside terraces just steps away.
 Morning can begin with an espresso at a riverside café, followed by a stroll through the Central Market or a climb up to Ljubljana Castle.
-Evenings are best spent slowly—drinks by the river, then back to the hotel to enjoy its cozy design and city views.
+Evenings are best spent slowly, with drinks by the river, then back to the hotel to enjoy its cozy design and city views.

 Ljubljana is often overlooked compared to bigger European capitals, but it’s one of the best cities for slow travel - walkable, creative, and full of charm.
 Staying at Vander Urbani lets you experience that atmosphere in a hotel that feels as unique as the city itself.